JamesClonk/notes/coffee.md

 Starting points for dialing in:
 - C40 clicks for 9barista: 7-14
 - C40 clicks for Bialetti: 16-20 (may go as high as 30 though)
-- C40 clicks for AeroPress, standard: 18-24
+- C40 clicks for AeroPress, standard: 16-24
 - C40 clicks for AeroPress, inverted: 22-28
-- C40 clicks for V60: 24-30 (a bit coarser for darker roasts)
+- C40 clicks for V60: 20-25 (a bit coarser for darker roasts)

 General observations of differences in brewing methods:
 - Basic AeroPress recipes generally produce a more "clear", smooth, watery, fruity result.
 Suited well for fruity coffees.
 - V60 produces more "full", dry-mouth, texture, heavy result than AeroPress.
 Suited well for milk-intended coffees.
 - Bialetti generally produces very heavy, earthy, bitter results.
 Viable only for milk-required coffees.
 - 9barista so far never worked well with light roasts and/or fruity beans, seems to prefer dark and earthy.
 Suited for darker roasts.

+An4msR16C20 vs V60R16C22:
+In direct comparison also the AeroPress does have a slightly dry-mouth feel with the Tega, but less pronounced.
+It is also slightly less watery than a V60nobloom (though Ratio can change/fix that), but still more than a V60bloom.
+Better fruit taste too, less texture, but more fruitiness.
+Overall I think the default AeroPress recipe is "clearer" and better for fruity coffees than default V60 recipe, but V60R18C28 got close.
+Overall C22 is probably best for a V60, while C18-20 the best starting point for an AeroPress.

 ---